 Most states penalize burglary offenses as felonies and often divide the offense into degrees.
 The least serious burglary offenses generally involve unoccupied structures, such as breaking into an abandoned office building or barn.
 The penalties increase as the risk of harm increases, such as breaking into an occupied home or committing a burglary while armed with a dangerous weapon.
 These more serious burglary offenses might carry penalties upwards of 40 or more years in prison.

 Type of offense.
 Larceny is strictly a property crime.
 It occurs when a person takes something that doesn't belong to them.
 Burglary crimes are typically far more serious than larceny offenses, as they involve harm to the safety of persons and property rather than the loss of property.

 Severity and penalties.
 The severity of these crimes is also reflected in their penalties.
 Larceny offenses start as misdemeanors and increase to felonies.
 Burglaries generally start as felonies, and penalties increase from there.
 A person could face decades in prison for burglaries involving weapons or breaking into a home.

 Burglary sometimes involves larceny.
 While burglary offenses bring to mind a person breaking into a home to steal jewelry and electronics, the offense is much broader.
 Long gone are the days when the law defined burglary as breaking into a home at night with the intent to steal.
 Now, burglary covers unlawful entry into a number of structures, at any time of day, and with intent to commit almost any crime.

-You should always talk to a local criminal defense lawyer if you are accused of or charged with a crime or have questions about the law or the criminal justice process.
-Even if you believe you have done nothing wrong, speaking to police without first consulting an attorney can seriously damage your case.
-An attorney can help you understand the laws in your state and present the strongest possible defense.
+Talk to a local criminal defense lawyer if you are accused of or charged with a crime or have questions about the law or the criminal justice process.
+An attorney can help you understand the laws in your state and how the legal system works.